kgeorgiou/ctf-writeups/runesec/web/blacklist.md

 SELECT * FROM ???
 WHERE ???={input} AND ???="{input}";
 ```
 We have no idea what the table is named.
-We have some idea what the 2 columns could be called. `id` and `password` maybe?
+We have some idea what the 2 columns might be called. `id` and `password` maybe?
 Let's go with that.

 So our guess now is:
 ```
 SELECT * FROM ???
 WHERE id={input} AND password="{input}";
 ```

-So for us to get through, it all boils down to making the expression `id={input} AND password="{input}"` evaluate to true.
+So, for us to get through, it all boils down to making the expression `id={input} AND password="{input}"` evaluate to true.

 *Notice there are no quotes around the input for id.
 That's because it's expecting a numeric value.
 We can be confident about that since the UI is only allowing for numeric input.*